kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 - Our container images also got the bump, but the changes will be released on the next version.

-In addition, we have simplified our Rust code dealing with PKI certs, which will be included for the next release.

 # Getting in touch

 Join the conversation on